jeftegoes/EnglishStudyAndContent/Vocabulary - Phrasal Verbs.md

 # 25. Try on

-- to put on a piece of clothing to discover if it fits you or if you like it:
+- To put on a piece of clothing to discover if it fits you or if you like it:
   - Do you want to try on this dress?
   - I need to try on a tasty Subway.